jordanmklee/CPSC583/P3 - Implementation, Representation, and Presentation/report.md

 ## Process of Implementing Representation and Presentation

 TODO 250 writeup about the process of coding alternatives and thoughts about results

+Seeing the entire dataset would be overwhelming (over 700 unique locations), so had to limit to each year (around 21 usually)

+Wheel idea: ordering starts like a clock

+Map with flags?

+Say something about the official tour colours used